Categorical Residency

 This track is the first-of-its-kind to offer residents an opportunity to engage in topics ranging from cancer and cardiovascular genomics to direct-to-consumer genetic testing and polygenic risk.
 The track consists of a dedicated genomics curriculum, including expert faculty-led lectures and workshops in the second year.
 In addition, all residents will complete a mentored genomics-centered research project in their third year.

 Applicants interested in the Genomic Medicine Track should apply to the Categorical Residency Program.
-Once enrolled at Mount Sinai, residents are encouraged to speak with Ayuko Iverson, MD and Emily Soper, MS about entering this program.
+Once enrolled at Mount Sinai, residents are encouraged to speak with Ayuko Iverson, MD about entering this program.
 Interested applicants should make note of their interest on their application, so appropriate interviews can be arranged.

 Our Global Health Track is designed to prepare residents for the unique challenges and opportunities in the field of global health.
 It is an immersive and enriching experience that will equip residents with the skills and knowledge needed to address health disparities, navigate cross-cultural healthcare settings, and make a meaningful impact on global communities in need.

-The track offers opportunities for international rotations in partnership with institutions in Kenya.
+The track offers opportunities for international rotations in partnership with institutions in Kenya and Nepal.
 In addition, track residents have the opportunity to attend regular seminars and workshops led by experts in global health, where residents can engage in discussions and expand their knowledge.

 We believe that the Global Health Track will not only enrich the residency experience but also equip residents with skills that are increasingly relevant in our interconnected world.
 Whether residents plan to pursue a career in global health or simply wish to broaden their horizons, this track offers a valuable pathway to achieve their goals.